- Adopt primal lifestyle per Mark Sisson's Primal Blueprint

 gaining back almost every pound I had lost.
 And I rediscovered in vivid detail why one should eat only

 primal foods, regardless of calorie restriction.
-But this was far from a total catastrophe; I was physically
+But this was not a total catastrophe; I was physically

 much stronger and, oddly, more vascular than ever before.
-I still have abs, but I’m not going to
+And it was an incredible learning experience.

 MISCELLANEOUS CUTTING REMARKS